What are the Five Elements in Chinese Medicine? and How do the Five Elements Work?

 blog post what are the 5 elements how do the five elements work jennifer raye

-The theory of the 5 elements is a foundational concept in Traditional Chinese Medicine.
-The five elements are used to describe cycles, dynamic qualities, or patterns, and this translates into an understanding of health and disease.
-The Chinese yogis and physicians observed the natural world to find patterns and by identifying these patterns they could explain the body and states of disease.
+The theory of the five elements is a foundational concept in Traditional Chinese Medicine.
+The five elements are used to describe cycles, dynamic qualities, and patterns, which in turn inform an understanding of health and disease.
+The Chinese yogis and physicians observed the natural world to find patterns, and by identifying these patterns, they could explain the body and states of disease.

 Read below and watch the video to learn more about the system of five elements and their corresponding energies and seasons.